deviousdevops/ie-bank-2024/docs/cloud_architect.md

 5. **Secrets Management: Azure Key Vault**
   - Ensures secure storage of secrets like PostgreSQL credentials and ACR authentication keys.
   - Integrated with the backend and deployment pipelines for automated secret retrieval.
-6. **Monitoring and Logging: Azure Monitor and Log Analytics Workspace**
+6. **Monitoring and Logging: Azure Alerts, Application Insights and Log Analytics Workspace**
-  - Centralized log collection and metric analysis for infrastructure and application layers.
+  - Log collection and metric analysis for infrastructure and application layers on Azure Workbooks.
-  - Azure Application Insights:
-  - Provides in-depth performance monitoring and telemetry for the frontend and backend.
+  - Azure Application Insights: Provides in-depth performance monitoring and telemetry for the frontend and backend. //ASK EDU

 ### Environment Setup: DTAP Approach
 We have implemented a **DTAP** (Development, Testing, Acceptance, Production) environment strategy to ensure isolated and controlled stages for the application lifecycle.